javiorfo/opensubs/README.md

 *Library to search subtitles from opensubtitles.org*

 ## Description
 This crate provides a high-level, ergonomic API for searching and retrieving subtitles and related metadata from `opensubtitles.org`.
 It offers both asynchronous and blocking (synchronous) interfaces, with flexible filtering and ordering options.
+**It uses a web scraper to build the api**

 ## Usage
 Add this crate to your `Cargo.toml`: